 The price cap that the energy regulator Ofgem announces every quarter indicates the amount that an average sized household of three to four people living in a semi-detached home might expect to pay for the energy they use.
 If your living situation doesn’t look like this, however, then your annual energy bill might look dramatically different.

-Here’s what the average bill could look like for small, medium and large households both at the previous price cap and at the price cap that came into effect on 1 January.
+Here’s what the average bill could look like for small, medium and large households both at the current price cap.

 These figures are based on the average gas and electricity usage from Ofgem which are: